webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - **DNS issues**: web browser not working. ping works, but can't browse. can reach by ip but not domain name.
     - check dns ip configuration.
     - nslookup, dig.
-  - **NTP issues**: kerbos uses timestamps to see how old tickets are. if timestamp wrong, client will not be able to login with correct credentials.
+  - **NTP issues**: kerbos uses timestamps to invalidate old tickets are. if timestamp wrong, client will not be able to login with correct credentials.
   - **BYOD challenges**: employees own device. difficult to secure.
     - MDM sets policy about what can and cannot be used on device.
   - **Licensed feature issues**: pay for license, you can use feature.